AutoTubeApp/autotube-player/README.md

 => With this solution we can:
 - have homogenous player for all videos and users.
 - update the player without having to update the app.
-- play video everywhere without taking care of the fuck**g CORS policy
+- play video everywhere without taking care of the fuck**g CORS policy.

 ## Dev